sofia1803/assembly_projects/README.md

-# Conway-s-Game-of-Life
+# Assembly Projects
-An implementation of the black-and-white Game of Life with a random starting bitmap written in RISC-V assembly.
+A set of small low-level programming projects written in assembly for different architectures.